Wolverhampton: Civic history

 Wolverhampton gained the beginnings of modern local government in 1777, when the Wolverhampton Improvement Act was passed by Parliament.
-This allowed for the establishment of 125 Town Commissioners who undertook a variety of local improvement work such as punishing bear baiting, improving drainage, widening streets and by the end of the century street lighting had been provided at every street corner and over the doorway of every inn, and water supply had been improved by the sinking of ten new wells and the provision of a great water tank in the market place.
+This allowed for the establishment of 125 Town Commissioners who undertook a variety of local improvement work, such as punishing bear baiting, improving drainage and widening streets.
+By the end of the century, street lighting had been provided at every street corner and over the doorway of every inn; the water supply had been improved by the sinking of ten new wells and the provision of a great water tank in the market place.
 Policing had been improved with the appointment of ten watchmen and attempts were also made to regulate the markets and inspect hazardous food.

-Wolverhampton parliamentary borough was created by the Reform Act 1832, which included areas currently located with the Metropolitan Boroughs of Dudley, Walsall and Sandwell such as Wren's Nest, New Invention and Sedgley.
-It was one of 22 large towns that returned two members of parliament.
+Wolverhampton parliamentary borough was created by the Reform Act 1832, which included areas currently located with the Metropolitan Boroughs of Dudley, Walsall and Sandwell, such as Wren's Nest, New Invention and Sedgley.
+It was one of 22 large towns that returned two MPs.
 Under the Redistribution of Seats Act 1885, the original borough was replaced by three new single-member constituencies: Wolverhampton East, Wolverhampton South and Wolverhampton West.

 In 1837, Wolverhampton Borough Police was formed.
-It was disestablished in 1966, and the larger West Midlands Constabulary, which covered not only Wolverhampton but the County Boroughs of Walsall, Dudley, West Bromwich and Warley took over its duties and was headquartered in the city.
+It was disestablished in 1966 and the larger West Midlands Constabulary, which covered not only Wolverhampton but the County Boroughs of Walsall, Dudley, West Bromwich and Warley, took over its duties and was headquartered in the city.
 This force was then replaced in 1974 with the West Midlands Police.

 Wolverhampton was incorporated as a municipal borough in 1848 under the Municipal Corporations Act 1835. and the first meeting of the Council took place on 22 May 1848.
 The town was then made a County Borough in 1889 under the Local Government Act 1888.

 In 1933, the boundaries of the borough expanded, taking in areas from Cannock Rural District and Seisdon Rural District, with very little of the surrounding urban area being affected, with only Heath Town Urban District being abolished.

 The bulk of the urban districts of Bilston (a borough itself after 1933), Tettenhall and Wednesfield were added to the borough in 1966, along with the northern section of the urban district of Coseley and parts from the north of Sedgley and the west of Willenhall.
 The vast majority of these areas were traditionally part of the Parish of Wolverhampton, and were part of the original Parliamentary Borough.

-Wolverhampton was one of only two County Boroughs (the other being Liverpool) to have no changes made to the boundary during the 1974 reorganisation of local government, the borough already having a population larger than the 250,000 required for education authorities.
+Wolverhampton was one of only two county boroughs (the other being Liverpool) to have no changes made to the boundary during the 1974 reorganisation of local government, the borough already having a population larger than the 250,000 required for education authorities.
 This contrasted with both the Redcliffe-Maud Report, and the initial White Paper for the 1974 reforms where large areas of the present South Staffordshire district were to be added to the borough.
-During the 1974 reforms it was placed within the West Midlands Metropolitan County.
+During the 1974 reforms, it was placed within the West Midlands Metropolitan County.

 Wolverhampton was also a Royal Peculiar covering a large area.